What is the new name of the institution formerly known as Witte de With Center for Contemporary Art?

 The decision for a name change was triggered by an Open Letter to Witte de With published on 14 June 2017 by Egbert Alejandro Martina, Ramona Sno, Hodan Warsame, Patricia Schor, Amal Alhaag, and Maria Guggenbichler, and the debates that followed.
 The impact of the Open Letter was deep, to the extent that it advanced an ongoing debate and process of decolonization in The Netherlands, and, no less, to the point that the critique made us aware to acknowledge our blind spot, and to strengthen our work in issues of representation.
 In the face of this predicament, on 7 September 2017, the institution vowed to make a name change.

-The institution is 30 years old.
-Why has it taken so long to think about changing the name?
+The institution is over 30 years old.
+Why did it take so long to think about changing the name?

-Why does it take so long to have a new name?
+Why did it take so long to get a new name?

-We understand this has taken a long time.
+We understand it took a long time.
 From the start, our approach has been structural.
-The goal of the name change is to make an institutional transformation that contributes to change in The Netherlands and internationally.
+The goal of the name change was to make an institutional transformation that contributes to change in The Netherlands and internationally.
 We recognize that things need to be done differently.
 We would like to share some of our activities to date.
 They include six staff and board recruitments that have diversified our team, a new program of community outreach including a new space called MELLY, as well as historical research.
-We are currently in a key stage of our name change initiative which involves public participation.
-You can be part of it.
-Our new name will emerge from this process.
+Last year, we had a public-input phase as part of our renaming process; this involved public participation.
+Our new name emerged from this process.

-Will people be able to vote on a new name for the institution?
+Were people able to vote on the new name for the institution?

-We are talking to members of the public and other stakeholder groups about the role of our institution in the community and the name.
-If you want to participate, you can fill in an Online Survey (open until September 19); you can also register to participate in one of the Forums (open until August 15).
-The input from the Survey and Forums will inform the participation of the Advisory Committee, comprising multiple perspectives in expertise and points of view.
-The Advisory Committee will be formed this summer, and their advice will inform the institution’s Name Change Initiative Task Force in their proces.
-The process is designed and led by the Task Force, which includes staff members Paul van Gennip (Deputy Director), Rosa de Graaf (Associate Curator), Jessy Koeiman (Curator Collective Learning), Jeroen Lavèn (PR & Social Media Manager), Vivian Ziherl (Research and Programs Manager), and Sofía Hernández Chong Cuy (Director), who reports to, and is overseen by, the institution’s Supervisory Board.
+We talked to members of the public and other stakeholder groups about the role of our institution in the community and the name.
+We also collected advice, comments and suggestions on these topics through an Online Survey (open from 14 June until 19 September 2020).
+The input from the Survey and Forums will informed the participation of the Advisory Committee, comprising multiple perspectives in expertise and points of view.
+The Advisory Committee convened in the fall twice; you can read their advice on the name choices here.
+Such a process was designed and led by the Task Force, which includes staff members Paul van Gennip (Deputy Director), Rosa de Graaf (Associate Curator), Jessy Koeiman (Curator Collective Learning), Jeroen Lavèn (PR & Social Media Manager), Vivian Ziherl (Research and Programs Manager), and Sofía Hernández Chong Cuy (Director), who reports to, and is overseen by, the institution’s Supervisory Board.
 The Task Force is supported through general staff meetings with the institution's team.

-How does the institution arrive at a new name?
+How did the institution arrive at a new name?